Scholarships

 Deadline: December 1

-10. DeVry University National Scholarships (Presidental, Dean's, High School)
+10. DeVry University National Scholarships (Presidential, Dean’s, High School)

-Criteria: must apply for admission to a full-time degree program at DeVry and meet entrance requirements, plus numerous other requirements.
-See Mrs. Kruse for more details
+Criteria: must apply for admission to a full-time degree program at DeVry and meed entrance requirements, plus numerous other requirements.
+See Mrs. Kruse for details

 Amount: varies